Nevenall/ghosting-the-edge/manuscript.md

 ##### Cyberbodies

-Death doesn't scare us all that much anymore, at least not the “us” that matters.
-If you're an “us” with money you can replace your entire body with a solid state cybernetic prosthesis that doesn't get sick, or tired, and never ages.
+Death doesn't scare us all that much anymore, at least not the "us" that matters.
+If you're an "us" with money you can replace your entire body with a solid state cybernetic prosthesis that doesn't get sick, or tired, and never ages.
 Do it for your health, or for the ultimate face lift.

 ##### Cyberware and Bioware